-(34) a .
-On jadł kaszę. b.
-On z-jadł kaszę.
+b.
+On z-jadł kaszę.he from-ate porridge.ACC'He ate all the porridge.'

-he ate porridge.ACC he from-ate porridge.ACC

-'He was 'He was eating porridge.'
-'He ate all th ne porridge.'

 In Bulgarian, the presence of a prefix on a verb forces the presence of the definite article on nouns with the cumulative reference like mass nouns and plural expressions.
 Consider the example below, taken from Verkuyl (1999, 117), which shows that the unprefixed (imperfective) verb in (35a) can combine with an indefinite object.
 In contrast, when the verb is prefixed, hence perfective, the object must be marked with the definite article (for the same point, see also the Bulgarian example (26c), with the mass noun 'wine').